ptantiku/kafka-image-building/README.md

 ## Docker Build and Push

-Docker build and push operations you can do either localy or in Jelastic PaaS of your Cloud Provider.
+Docker build and push operations you can do either localy or in Jelastic Cloud Platform of your Hosting Provider.
 Let's consider Jelastic PaaS.

 1. Sign in your [Jelastic account](https://jelastic.com/blog/docker-engine-automatic-install-swarm-connect/).
 2. Install Docker Engine CE application from the [Marketplace]().